AkashaRojee/AkashaRojee.github.io/_posts/2021-09-04-testing-react-components-with-api-calls-and-redux-store.md

-## Introduction

-### Scenario
+This guide shows how to mock API calls and use the Redux store when testing React components.

+For tests to be effective, they have to be accurate: "the more your tests resembles the way your software is used, the more confidence they can give you" (Kent C. Dodds).

+When your tests deal with dynamic behaviour and side effects, you want to mimic the real objects in the best way possible.

+**The test scenario that we'll use in this guide:**

-You have a React component that makes an API call and loads the returned data into a Redux store, and you want to test the component using React Testing Library.
+**_You have a React component that makes an API call and loads the returned data into a Redux store, and you want to test the component using React Testing Library (RTL)._**

+While researching into the best way to do this, I came across service workers and network-level interception, and custom RTL renders.
+This guide lays down my findings and approach to the test scenario.

+We'll have a deeper look into the test scenario, then briefly look at the different ways to mimic real objects in tests.

+Before getting to the how-to, we'll go through the reasoning behind the best way to test thunks and asynchronous logic, to mock API requests, and to make the Redux store globally available throughout the test environment.

+The how-to section will then walk you through how the test setup works and the steps for implementing it, along with a demo.

+## Test scenario

+You have a React component that makes an API call and loads the returned data into a Redux store, and you want to test the component using RTL.

-## Assumptions
+### Assumptions

-- Create React App is used.
+- Create React App (CRA) is used to set up the app.
 - The API is a REST API.
 - Jest is used as test runner.

 ### Constraints

 During testing, we don't want to hit the API.
-We might exceed API limits or, in the case of POST requests, we might edit data in the API.
+We might exceed API limits.
+In the case of POST requests, we might even edit data in the API.
 So, we have to mock the API requests.

 Moreover, fetching data from an API is asynchronous logic.
 In Redux, the standard is to place asynchronous logic inside thunks.
 So, API calls are made inside thunks.